kevin-mcneil/csm-playbook/communication/email-templates/README.md

 ## At Risk Account Message

-Generated from the AI Companion System prompt:
+Generated from the AI Companion System prompt (Communication Template Prompt):

-3. An at risk account message addressing potential adoption challenges
+An at risk account message addressing potential adoption challenges

 Template structure: